Consensys/doc.goquorum/docs/HowTo/Use/node_network_migration.md

 For example:

-- A node migrates to a different private network and the peers are behing NAT so the node needs to use now their public IP/Ports instead of the private ones.
+- A node migrates to a different private network and the peers are behind NAT so the node needs to use now their public IP/Ports instead of the private ones.

 ### Raft